By Ron de la Cruz – ETMG Project Manager

-For 20 years PowerPoint has been a mainstay of corporate meetings, for good reason: it’s easy to use and can be a powerful tool to convey information.
+For over 20 years PowerPoint presentations have been a mainstay of corporate meetings and events and for good reason.
+PowerPoint is easy to use and can be a powerful tool to convey information.
 But ease and power come with a price and PowerPoint presentations often suffer from too much of a good thing.
-Here are some tips to keep your presentation focused and your audience engaged.

-Edit mercilessly.
 Refine your content to increase impact, and ensure that your messages stand out and are memorable.
-Knowing what to cut can be just as important, if not more so, than knowing what to share.
+Knowing what to cut can be just as important, if not more so, than knowing what to share in your PowerPoint presentations.

-Be consistent.
-Use tried-and-true design and grammar principles to make your presentation effortless to digest and understand.
+Use tried-and-true design and grammar principles to make your PowerPoint presentations effortless to digest and understand.
 Continuity of design “look & feel” will go a long way in capturing your audience’s attention and making the story resonate.

 Basketball coaching great John Wooden’s adage ‘failure to prepare is preparing to fail’ certainly rings true.
 Preparation is a key determinant for success, so learn how to use your presentation tools well, and practice, practice, practice to communicate your messages effectively.